Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Dead Air Nomad 30

-It is also extremely modular, with multiple front caps available, so you can get better performance out of smaller calibers.
-Just remember to take that 5.56 end cap off before you send a .300 WM round down the barrel, or you’re gonna have a bad time.
+It is also extremely modular, with multiple front caps available.
+You can get better performance out of smaller calibers with dedicated front caps; just remember to take that 5.56 NATO end cap off before you send a .300 Win Mag round down the barrel, or you’re gonna have a bad time!

 Dead Air Nomad 30